victorromeo/azure-pipelines-agent/docs/design/setMTU.md

 ## Configuration

 You need to set the environment variable AGENT_MTU_VALUE to set the MTU value, after that restart the self-hosted agent.
-How you can restart self-hosted agent tou can find [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-windows?view=azure-devops#how-do-i-restart-the-agent).
+You can find more about agent restart [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-windows?view=azure-devops#how-do-i-restart-the-agent).

-This allows you to set up a network parameter for job container, the use of this command is similar to the use of the next command while container network configuration:
+This allows you to set up a network parameter for the job container, the use of this command is similar to the use of the next command while container network configuration:

 ```-o com.docker.network.driver.mtu=AGENT_MTU_VALUE```